All posts

 Key Takeaways

-• doola is the only path where Form 5472 filing is bundled and confirmed for foreign-owned single-member LLCs — Pilot lists Form 5472 for C-Corps at $500/shareholder but LLC filing availability is unconfirmed, and the DIY path requires a separate CPA.
+• doola is the only path where Form 5472 is bundled and confirmed for foreign-owned single-member LLCs.
+Pilot's Form 5472 pricing is listed under C-Corps only.
+DIY means finding your own CPA.

-• None of these services document multi-currency bookkeeping as a confirmed feature, which is a gap in the market for founders receiving income in multiple currencies through platforms like Wise or Payoneer.
+• None of these services document multi-currency bookkeeping as a confirmed feature, which is a real gap for founders collecting income in multiple currencies through Wise or Payoneer.

 References